calambchops/Email-Auto/README.md

 ## Basic Overview

-Using data from excel documents submitted to building property management, builds a message in outlook to send to new employees with the proper details including the subject, personalized message body, and attachment.
+Using data from excel documents submitted to building property management, builds a welcome message in outlook to send to new employees their phone number and voicemail pin and includes proper email details including the subject, personalized message body, and attachment.

 ## Code Breakdown